spinnylights/vulkan-notes/vulkan_notes.md

 is <code><a
 href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkShaderStageFlags.html">VkShaderStageFlags</a>
 stageFlags</code>, which describes the shader stages that will have access to the push constant range.
-If you try to access the push constants in the range from a shader that isn't included here, you'll get undefined values from them.
+You can only expose one push constant range to a given shader stage; Vulkan won't allow you to set the same bit in `stageFlags` for two or more of the push constant ranges in a given pipeline layout.

 A pipeline layout is used in the creation of a pipeline to define its descriptor and push constant interfaces.
 Pipeline layouts are